-From Monday 7th September 2020 all MOT’s and Enhanced Vehicle Inspections (EVI’s) will be conducted from the Council’s new testing station at Pembroke Road.
-Please read the Enhanced Vehicle Inspection and MOT Vehicle Inspection - Driver Guidelines which includes a location map for the new testing station and guidance for drivers attending the site, including guidance about Covid-19.
+Please read the Enhanced Vehicle Inspection and MOT Vehicle Inspection - Driver Guidelines which includes a location map for the new testing station and Covid-19 guidance for drivers attending the site.

 The new building and the area outside of the reception is a NO SMOKING site.

 Protective Screens in private hire vehicles and taxis.

 We have received a number of requests from owners who wish to install protective screens in their vehicles to help prevent the spread of Covid-19.
 There is currently limited evidence about how effective these screens are in reducing the transmission of the virus.
 Screens, along with other surfaces within the vehicle, require frequent cleaning.
 The installation of screens can also introduce an additional risk to driver and passenger safety, particularly if the vehicle is involved in an accident.